weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 Still that had been a rare encounter.
 Life on the whole smiled on her.
 Yet she was not happy.
 But is anybody so? she wondered.
-She had forgotten to sorrow for her break with <span id="calibre_link-303" page-number="236" page-name="Page:There Is Confusion.djvu/242" page-index="242" page-quality="3" title="Page:There_Is_Confusion.djvu/242"></span>Peter, her life was too full for that, even for a new love.
+She had forgotten to sorrow for her break with Peter, her life was too full for that, even for a new love.
 Vera Manning's brother Tom, brought into her entourage by the flood of publicity and popularity that engulfed her, asked her to marry him.
 She liked him; found him charming